 We don't know what the specifics are here, but it would be unwise to assume that they were all child laborers.

-His position has always been that in the country, you start work early as a way of life, and laws that prohibit that are meant to be attacks on the rural community.
+His position has always been that in the country you start work early as a way of life, and laws that prohibit that are meant to be attacks on the rural community.

-However, even though it's legal for 14-year-olds to work in agricultural settings in California, you have to be 21 or older to work on a cannabis farm.
+However, even though it's legal for fourteen year olds to work in agricultural settings in California, you have to be twenty one or older to work on a cannabis farm, and so that still could be an issue.

 But it gets even messier because the Glasshouse farm in question was their location in Camarillo, California.